lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/tools.md

 npm run start
 ```

-For full installation and usage instructions, see the [open-wc website](https://open-wc.org/developing/es-dev-server.html).
+For full installation and usage instructions, see the <a href="https://open-wc.org/developing/es-dev-server.html" target="_blank" rel="noopener">open-wc website</a>.

 ## Testing